‘The Young And The Restless’ Spoilers For Tuesday: Abby Grows Suspicious

 — Young and Restless (@YandR_CBS) March 7, 2019

 Later, Victor (Eric Braeden) arrives at the jail and issues a promise, according to a report from The Inquisitr.
 He uses his connections to stop by and visit the women even though he shouldn’t be there.
 While the women worry about their fate, Victor makes a vow to Nikki (Melody Thomas Scott) and Victoria.
 He always protects his family and this time will be no different.
-Victor promises he won’t let anything back happen to his wife and daughter.
+Victor promises he won’t let anything bad happen to his wife and daughter.

 Finally, Jack (Peter Bergman) works to cement an alliance with Kerry (Alice Hunter).
 Jack believes that his girlfriend remains firmly on his side in the battle to remove Phyllis (Gina Tognoni) from the CEO position at Jabot.
 He has Billy (Jason Thompson), and he thinks he has Kyle (Michael Mealor) even though Phyllis will soon be his mother-in-law.